 While depression can feel profoundly isolating, it is also widespread.
-The National Institute of Mental Health report that as many as 7.1% of adults in the United States may experience depression in a given year.
+The National Institute of Mental Health report that as many as

 Because it is so common, people who have not experienced depression themselves may dismiss it as having feelings of sadness or low motivation.
-However, it is crutial to note that depression can be debilitating, making it difficult to work, have relationships, or enjoy daily life.
+However, it is crucial to note that depression can be debilitating, making it difficult to work, have relationships, or enjoy daily life.

 Every person’s experience of depression is different.
 For some, it may feel physical, causing headaches or muscle pain.
 Others may express their pain as anger towards others, which can cause relationship conflict that intensifies their depression.

 To understand what a loved one may be feeling, people can read up about the symptoms of depression.
 Gaining this knowledge will help them recognize when a person is feeling low.

 People can look out for the following symptoms of depression in a loved one:

 - appearing or saying that they feel sad, hopeless, or unmotivated

 - stopping activities that they did enjoy, such as hobbies and seeing friends